-Please be aware that NOT ALL of the indicators shared herein works in stand-alone.
-Meaning... using one indicator out of this v2v system may not work properly.
+By the way, some of these indicators shared herein doesn't simply work in stand-alone.
+Meaning... selectively using just one or so indicator out of the v2v system may not work properly.

-Note: The zip file contains a template ( FXV.tpl ) and all the libraries ( dynamicZone.dll and BPNN.dll ) required by the system/indicators.
+Note: The zip file contains a template ( v2v_trading_system.tpl ) and all the libraries ( dynamicZone.dll and BPNN.dll ) required by the system/indicators.